JamesB0010/KnightlyKnockout/README.md

 How to install and setup the game to run on localhost

-1. Clone the repo (Url can be used with github desktop too), or download and unzip the project zip file
+1. Clone the repo (Url can be used with github desktop too)
    ```sh
    git clone https://github.com/JamesB0010/Year2UniWebGame.git
    ```